Comparing Esports Entertainment Group (GMBL) & The Competition

 Valuation & Earnings

-This table compares Esports Entertainment Group and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Esports Entertainment Group and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue